e2dk4r/pikuma-2d-game-physics-programming/README.md

 Core applications come from [cosmopolitan libc](https://justine.lol/cosmopolitan/index.html).

-You can download from [https://cosmo.zip/pub/cosmos/bin].
+You can download individual files from https://cosmo.zip/pub/cosmos/bin or extract zip from https://cosmo.zip/pub/cosmos/zip/cosmos.zip

 For building our game we need:
 - bash
+- cp
+- cut
 - date
+- echo
+- head
 - mkdir
-- echo
 - mv
-- cp

 Compiler we support is clang.
 You can download prebuilt from [llvm/llvm-project](https://github.com/llvm/llvm-project/releases/latest).